-The complexity of cancer care increases with each year with new drug regimens and tumor genomics.
-To deal with this, oncologists need decision support to help standardize care.
-This combined with rising healthcare costs associated with expensive cancer therapies has led to the rapid growth of oncology clinical pathways.
+The complexity of cancer care continues to increase, with new drugs approved and biomarkers discovered each year.
+Oncologists need decision support with access to up-to-date, evidence-based information to provide the best care for patients.
+This combined with rising healthcare costs associated with expensive cancer therapies has led to the rapid uptake in use of oncology clinical pathways, though it is cumbersome to maintain and share the pathways.

 An Oncology Clinical Pathway (OCP): detailed decision tree protocol for selection of treatment options by oncologists, primarily focused on anticancer drug regimens for specific patient populations, including type, stage, and molecular subtype of disease.